icon-project/gochain-local/README.md

 ## Usage

 You can start or stop the docker container using the following script.
-You can also use [docker compose](#using-docker-compose) to start or stop the container
+You can also use [docker compose](#using-docker-compose) to start or stop the container.

 ```
 $ ./run_gochain.sh